Skip to main content

 • To 54.237.254.192/29 (in the untrust zone), on port 443.

 This is where Globus’ API servers live in AWS.
-Globus Connect Server communicates back to Globus during endpoint setup and maintenance.
+Globus Connect Server communicates back to Globus during endpoint setup and operations.

 If you use filter outbound traffic and wish to use the Google Drive connector, then you will also need to allow all outbound traffic on port 443.
 The reason is, Google does not have a fixed set of IP ranges for Google Drive, so limiting is not possible.

-Once firewall rules have been submitted, you should proceed to get your Globus Connect Server v5 UUID.
+Once firewall rules have been submitted, you should proceed to install Globus Connect Server software.

 Software Installation